-Security Assertion Markup Language (SAML) is an XML standard that allows secure web domains to exchange user authentication and authorization data.
-Using SAML, an online service provider (SP) can contact a separate online identity provider to authenticate users who are trying to access secure content.
+SAML - Security Assertion Markup Language, it is an XML standard that allows secure web domains to exchange user authentication and authorization data.
+Using SAML 2.0, an online service provider (SP) can contact a separate online identity provider to authenticate users who are trying to access secure content.

-SAML authentication protocol is popular for browser-based enterprise applications.
-SAML uses XML data format to transfer messages between applications.
-This XML document is digitally signed by the Identity provider and shared with the Service provider during user authentication process.
+SAML 2.0 authentication protocol is popular for browser-based enterprise applications.
+SAML 2.0 uses XML data format to transfer messages between applications.
+This XML document is digitally signed by the Identity provider and shared with the Service provider (SP) during the user authentication process.

 SAML Single Sign-on (SSO)

 SAML Single Sign-On (SSO) is an authentication process in which a user is provided access to multiple applications and/or websites by using only a single set of login credentials (such as username and password).
 This prevents the need for the user to login separately into the different applications.

 The user credentials and other identity information is stored and managed by a centralized system called Identity Provider (IdP).
 The Identity Provider(IdP) is a trusted system which provides access to other websites and applications.

 How SAML 2.0 Works | SAML 2.0 Authentication Flow